husuninder/ORBSLAM3_study/README.md

 * An English only ver. is not available yet.

 [Click](https://docs.google.com/presentation/d/1dy0OeC8hPvASXZEoDQFoEwP44VvPZlOu/edit?usp=sharing&ouid=118275914938046484469&rtpof=true&sd=true) to download PPT from Google Drive.
+Best viewed in Presentation Mode with Microsoft PowerPoint 2019 or above.
+(I use the Morph function to show a progressive translation of focus of the code.)

 ![ex1](imgs/example01.png)